mpavezb/CarND-PID-Control-Project/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./pid`.

 ## Implementation

-Two PID controllers were implemented, one for the steering and one for the throttle.
-Both controllers share the PID implementation, but differ on the PID gains.
-The implementation is based on the standard representation for PID controllers, as seen in the lessons.
+The implementation considers two PID controllers: one for the steering and one for the throttle.
+Both controllers share the same code but differ on the gains.
+They are based on the standard representation for PID controllers, as seen in the lessons.

-The output of the controllers is limited to values between [-1,1].
-This avoids sending control actions which could be dangerous.
+The output of the controllers is limited to values between [-1,1] to avoid sending dangerous control actions.

-In order to deal with the integral component accumulating to large values, an anti-windup technique was implemented: if the control action exceeds the limits, then the integral component wont contribute to the output, but it will keep accumulating error.
-This is particularly useful when the controller setpoint is still distant.
+An anti-windup technique deals with the integral component accumulating too large values.
+It won't contribute to the output if the control action exceeds the limits,  but it will keep collecting error.
+That is particularly useful when the controller setpoint is still distant.

-In order to ease the navigation on curved parts of the road, the target speed is reduced whenever the cross-track-error exceeds a set limit.
-The controller will always attempt to go at 30 mph, but the speed could be reduced up to 20 mph.
+The target speed decreases whenever the cross-track-error exceeds a set limit, easing driving on curved parts of the road.
+The controller will always attempt to go at 30 mph, but the speed may reduce up to 20 mph.

 ## Reflection

-This section describes the effect of each PID component and how the gains were chosen.
+This section describes the effect of each PID component and how the gains were selected.

 ### Components

 **P - Proportional Component**: This action is proportional to the error, and is responsible for setting the plant near the setpoint quickly.
 It is directly related to the control speed.
-By setting a large value the plant may oscilate, while too small values may not even have any effect.
+By using a big gain, the plant may oscillate, while too small values may not even have any effect.

 **I - Integral Component**: This action is proportional to the accumulated error over time.
-The value increases slowly.
-It is responsible for setting the steady state error to zero.
+Value increases slowly.
+It is responsible for setting the steady-state error to zero.

 **D - Derivative Component**: This action is proportional to the rate of change of the error.
-It is responsible for adjusting the control action when the error changes quickly, allowing a stronger and faster response to errors.
+It is responsible for adjusting the control action when the error changes quickly, allowing a faster response.

 ### Tuning of PID gains

-The same procedure was followed for both controllers.
-In particular, the throttle controller was tuned first, because having a constant speed makes tuning the steering controller easier.
+Both controllers are tuned using the same procedure.
+I started by the throttle controller because having a constant speed makes tuning the steering controller easier.

-1. Deactivate the control action limits, as to not hide the effect of the gains.
+1. Deactivate the control action limits to avoid hiding the effect of the gains.
-2. Increase the P gain until the system starts oscillating, and is still stable.
+2. Increase the P gain until the system starts oscillating and is still stable.
-3. Increase the D gain (small values) and verify the oscillations are eliminated.
+3. Increase the D gain (small values) and verify the oscillations decrease.
-4. Increase the I gain to make sure the steady error is being eliminated.
+4. Increase the I gain to compensate for the steady error.
-5. Make sure the gains work well enough on different setpoints (20mph-50mph, straight and curved road).
+5. Test on different setpoints: 20mph-50mph, straight and curved road.
 6. Introduce perturbations to the plant by manually adding error on the simulator (increase/decrease speed, force steering to the sides), and make sure the controllers can deal with that.